Many-Body Localization in Translational Invariant Diamond Ladders with Flat Bands: Conclusion

-To summarize, we examined quasi one-dimensional interacting diamond ladders which provide flat bands.
-The configurations were chosen to model four cases: sparse filling with and without flat band and dense filling with and without flat band.
-The flatness was controlled via an inter-cell hopping parameter.
-We have shown that the flat band cases violate the eigenstate thermalization hypothesis.
+To summarize, we examined quasi one-dimensional interacting diamond ladders which provide FBs.
+The configurations were chosen to model four cases: sparse filling with and without FB and dense filling with and without FB.
+The flatness was controlled via an inter-cell hopping perturbation.
+We have shown that the FB cases violate the eigenstate thermalization hypothesis.
+When considering FB systems the degree of degeneracy is a key element for localization.
+An exact calculation demonstrated that degeneracy is not a phenomenon of finite system sizes but grows extensively in the thermodynamic limit.
+This is likewise true when interaction is added.
 Time dependence of selected nonequilibrium initial states showed that the system retains a memory of the initial state.

-Finite-size scaling of the revival probability and participation ratio was shown to be consistent with localization.
-An analysis of the full spectrum of eigenstates showed that localization is strongest for lower energies and gradually increases for higher energy states.
-Taken together, our results reliably show that this system provides an example for many-body localization in a defect-free flat-band system.
+Finite size scaling of the revival probability and participation ratio was shown to be consistent with localization.
+Time dependence of the EE revealed behavior consistent with slow logarithmic spreading in the FB MBL case, while it remained constant in the single-particle localized case.
+As soon as the FB is perturbed a power law scaling could be found.
+Taken together, our numerical results show that several key characteristics of MBL are obeyed by the quasi one-dimensional interacting diamond ladders.
+This system thus provides an example for MBL in a defect-free system.